msprev/panzer/README.rst

 pandoc.
 Styles are metadata fields that govern the look and feel of your document in a convenient and reusable way.
-Styles are combinations of templates, metadata settings, filters, post-processors, and pre- and post-flight scripts. panzer remembers the options for a style so that you don't have to.
+Styles are combinations of templates, metadata settings, filters, post-processors, and pre- and post-flight scripts.
 Styles are written and selected using YAML metadata.
 Styles can be customised on a per document and per writer basis.

 Instead of running ``pandoc``, you run ``panzer`` on your document. panzer will run pandoc plus any associated scripts, and it will pass on information based on your style.
 To select a style in your document, add the field ``style`` to its metadata.
-By convention, styles take capitalized values.
+By convention, styles take MixedCase values.
 For example:

 ::